jwilsh/Auto_Village_Motors/README.md

 ### 2.4 Data Selection
-The following file is selected and copied for analysis.
+The following file has been provided and will be ued for all analysis.

-dailyActivity_merged.csv
+car_data.csv

 ### 2.5 Tool
-We are using BigQuery in Google Cloud for data cleaning and transformation.
+We are using SQL and MySQL for data cleaning and transformation.
 Tableau is being used for the visualisations.

 # 3.0 Process